Alfred Sisley

 Top 10 Most Expensive Paintings.

-Because Sisley’s subject matter was largely limited to landscapes, in which only a few characters may appear as decoration, many viewed his works as boring and lacking a personal touch.
+Because Sisley’s subject matter was largely limited to landscapes, in which only a few characters may appear as decoration, many viewed his style of painting as boring and lacking a personal touch.
 However, much the same can be said of Monet.
-As it was, Sisley died at the age of 59 in Paris, just a few short months after the death of his wife.
 His relatively early death put an end to the sign of renewal in his painting that was appearing in the 1890s.
 Overall, his paintings have been overshadowed by more famous painters of the time - in particular by Monet whose work he most resembles - although Sisley tended to be less experimental and worked on a smaller scale.
-His oil paintings did not sell well during his life and he died in poverty.

 © visual-arts-cork.com.
 All rights reserved.